danfuzz/lactoserv/doc/configuration.md

   details.
 * `filePath` &mdash; Optional absolute filesystem path to the file to respond with.
+* `statusCode` &mdash; Optional fixed status code to report.
+If present and not `null`, this is the numeric status code that will be used for all responses.
+  Setting this also prevents range requests and not-modified responses from being generated.

 It is valid to specify neither `body` nor `filePath`; this indicates that the application should only ever produce no-content (status `204`) responses.
 It is